 Read all of the applicable sections of this document before drafting your proposal

 The course level is the smallest unit of differentiation available to a program.
 Individual sections of courses, e.g. sections taught by specific instructors, are not trackable or manageable in advising or via DARS.
-The only exceptions to this would be “C” courses (service learning designated), e.g. MATH 1200C
+The only exceptions to this would be “C” courses (service learning designated) and “A” courses (OHIO Honors Program designated), e.g. MATH 1200C

 Major revisions of programs may be interpreted as new programs.
 According CCGS, a graduate program is new when more than 50% of the curriculum changes.
 Consultation with the Provost’s office or the Graduate College is highly recommended at the early stages of significant program revision.